STUDIO

 Internships and Opportunities

-Young designers and students accepted to join Zaha Hadid Architects at Venice Studio may be considered for available internship or job opportunities at Zaha Hadid Architects.
-Selection of candidates is at the sole discretion of the team leaders and Zaha Hadid Architects.
+Young designers and students accepted to join ZHA at Venice Studio may be considered for available internship or job opportunities at ZHA and/or MAD.
+Selection of candidates is at the sole discretion of the team leaders, ZHA and MAD.
 Places are not guaranteed.

 Program Information & Ticketing